So, What Is Adventure Therapy?

 We encourage our teens to break out of their comfort zone and welcome new experiences to help them build self-esteem and new life skills.
 Our adventure therapy method helps troubled teens tap into their untouched potential and develop new perspectives of themselves and their surroundings.

-In an article from the Huffington Post, Eivind Kjørstad explains the various reasons for why he climbs/hikes up mountains.
+In an article from the Huffington Post titled Why Do People Climb Mountains?, Eivind Kjørstad explains the various reasons for why he climbs/hikes up mountains.
 His reasons include: it’s a way to stay physically, mentally, and emotionally healthy.
 He says simply hiking is a great way to gain a feeling of comfort, empowerment, and even a way to meditate.

 Kjørstad explains that finishing something like a hike, reaching the top of a mountain, or other adventurous activities give him a sense of accomplishment.
 It boosts your self-esteem and improves self-image.
 It’s also a way to gain comfort, sense nature is usually something that stays the same while the modern world is constantly changing.

-In a study conducted by the Loyla University of Chicago, found that participants in adventure therapy felt that the adventure and challenge aspect of their therapy was the driving force that made them change their behaviors for the better.
+Adolescent Depression and Psychosocial Development, a study conducted by the Loyola University of Chicago, found that participants in adventure therapy felt that the adventure and challenge aspect of their therapy was the driving force that made them change their behaviors for the better.

-A study, by the Rehabilitation Counseling Bulletin, found that effects of participating in an adventure therapy program were beneficial to those struggling with behavior issues and low self-esteem.
+Therapeutic Effects of Participating in an Adventure Therapy Program, a study, by the Rehabilitation Counseling Bulletin, found that the effects of adventure therapy programs were beneficial to those struggling with behavior issues and low self-esteem.
 Those that participated in adventure therapy activities had higher levels of self-esteem and more control over their emotions.